 The date will be printed in the dd-mmm-yy format.
 When entered via the batch stream, the \$DATE command may be used solely to place the date of the job's execution in the log.
 When the \$JOB card is processed, the date and time are put in the log.

 The user can enter a date value through the keyboard, while Batch is running.
-To do this, type

-CTRL/C DATE dd-mm-yy) putting the correct date value in place of dd-mmm-yy.
+To do this, type putting the correct date value in place of dd-mmm-yy.